att-innovate/charmander/docs/SCHEDULERAPI.md

 **Reshuffle Tasks**

-After you have collected _intelligence_ about the running simulators you typically want to verify that impact it has on the distribution.
-Reshuffle will restart all the currently running simulators (`"reshuffleable": true`).
+After you have collected _intelligence_ about the running simulators you typically want to verify the impact it has on future distribution.
+Reshuffle will restart all the currently running simulators (`"reshuffleable": true`) based on the collected _task-intelligence_.

     curl 172.31.1.11:7075/client/task/reshuffle

-and you will get a confirmation for that request.
+.. and you will get a confirmation for that request.

     {"code":202,"message":"Reshuffle tasks"}